When it comes to home loans Australia there really is a lot for you to learn

-If you are an experienced borrower and are looking for current lender requirements click here.
-Otherwise for new borrowers who are determined to get a thorough understanding please read on – however don’t forget when we feel sick we all google the symptoms and figure out we must be dying… thankfully most doctors know better, after all that is what they are trained and paid for.
-Well when it comes to home loans that is all that we do – we aren’t real estate agents or accountants or financial planners – we do nothing but home loans.
-Best of all the lenders pay us but that doesn’t mean we are tied to any one lender, we have no ties and plenty to choose from so why not save yourself a lot of frustration and let us do what we do best….just give us a call absolutely no obligation.
+Why not make it easy for yourself by simply giving us a yell and let us be your guide – after all that’s what we do – we aren’t real estate agents or accountants or financial planners – we do nothing but home loans.
+Best of all the lenders pay us but that doesn’t mean we are tied to any one lender, we are privately owned, we have no ties and plenty to choose from so why not save yourself a lot of frustration and let us do what we do best….just give us a call absolutely no obligation.

 SATISFYING LENDERS’ CRITERIA

 There are several criteria that lenders require applicants with no existing property to meet.
 These are effectively “hurdles” all of which must be jumped before a loan application can proceed.

 1. Serviceability – Lenders have a legal requirement to be satisfied that you can meet your mortgage repayments every time on time – this called ‘loan serviceability’ .
 There is no single calculation for this as different lenders vary in the range of things they focus on.
 But in all cases they will base their response on your current and historical pattern of your income/employment.
 Also keep in mind that lenders cannot use the current interest rate when calculating your borrowing capacity – they must allow for increases and so the rate used will normally be around 1.50 to 2.00 percent above the current average.

 If your lender is satisfied that you can afford to repay the loan, then you’ve crossed the first “hurdle” towards a successful loan application.